hub9/aws-deployatron/readme.md

 And call the binary `aws-deployatron`

 ### TODO
-* Transform code using Babel to support older Node versions
+* Transform code using Babel to support older Node versions;
-* Allow parameters to be passed as arguments instead of only supporting env vars.
+* Allow parameters to be passed as arguments using `commander` library.